LMerbecks/WeatherDataAnalysisESS/README.md

 Analysis of hystorical weather data for the city of Essen, Germany.
 Goal: Find pdf of four different weather parameters.

 # Detailed Decription
-The goal of this project is to analyse data from the climate data center of the German weather service (Deutscher Wetterdienst [website](dwd.de)) for a weather station in Essen Germany[^WeatherDataSource].
+The goal of this project is to analyse data from the Climate Data Center (CDC, [link](cdc.dwd.de/portal))  of the German weather service (Deutscher Wetterdienst, DWD, [link](dwd.de)) for a weather station in Essen Germany[^WeatherDataSource].
 Four weather parameters should get investigated:

 1. Percipation in [mm]
 2. cloud coverage in [Okta]